Skip to main content

 Price and Planning Basics

-The verified details do not establish opening hours, lunch service, reservation rules, or seating capacity, so plan with some caution rather than assuming a particular format.
-The confirmed price bands keep naga:raja approachable for many Yokosuka itineraries, while the casual dress code suggests a relaxed meal rather than a formal occasion.
+Opening hours, lunch service, reservation rules, seating capacity are not established, so plan with some caution rather than assuming a particular format.
+The price bands keep naga:raja approachable for many Yokosuka itineraries, while the casual dress code suggests a relaxed meal rather than a formal occasion.
 If timing matters, check current availability directly before building plans around a visit.

 The appeal here is less about ceremony and more about a Yokosuka meal with enough recognition to justify attention.
-Because specific menu, drinks, and service details are not verified here, expectations should stay focused on the confirmed facts: moderate listed pricing, casual dress, and the 2024 Tabelog 100 category recognition.
+Because specific menu, drinks, service details are not established, expectations should stay focused on the confirmed facts: moderate listed pricing, casual dress, the 2024 Tabelog 100 category recognition.

 What the Awards Imply